ltelab/disdrodb/docs/source/contribute_data.rst

 If you have any question at this point, you are encountering some issues, or you just want to let the DISRODB maintainers know that you are working on the implementation of a reader for your data, just  ``git add *``, ``git commit -m <describe-your-change>``, ``git push`` your code changes.
-Then, open a Pull Request in the `GitHub disdrodb repository <https://github.com/ltelab/disdrodb>`__ and `GitHub disdrodb-data repository <https://github.com/ltelab/disdrodb-data>`__ so that we keep track of your work and we can help you if need !
+Then, open a Pull Request in the `GitHub disdrodb repository <https://github.com/ltelab/disdrodb>`__ and `GitHub disdrodb-data repository <https://github.com/ltelab/disdrodb-data>`__ so that we keep track of your work and we can help you if needed !

 .. _step7: